Basic Methods of Price Determination

 Promotional and selling cost

-In this method the product cost include fixed and variable costs.
+In this method, the product cost includes fixed and variable costs.
 It can be represented as follows:

 Selling price = Variable Costs + Overhead Costs (Fixed Cost) + Profit.